 3. How would I request a certificate of insurance?

-Send a request by e-mail to Breanna Hill with the following information: name of entity requesting the certificate (the certificate holder), reason for certificate, the street address, phone number or email and any specific contact information.
+Send a request by e-mail to Breanna Reynolds with the following information: name of entity requesting the certificate (the certificate holder), reason for certificate, the street address, phone number or email and any specific contact information.
 The State of Vermont cannot name any party as additional insured.

 4. How would I request a review of an RFP, contract or grant to ensure insurance limits and coverage are adequate?
 How would I request a waiver of certain types of coverage?